 Beyond that, the raft is surprisingly stable.
 You can stand up and move around in it pretty easily.
 And it can carry a TON of weight - somewhere in the range of 1,300 pounds.
 With four air chambers plus the floor the Drifter is sturdy and virtually unsinkable - not that I want to try.

 Price.
-You can get into this whole outfit for under $5,000 and while that might seem like a lot of money, it's really not compared to a drift boat and considering the features it provides and the new water it opens up to you.
+You can get into this whole outfit for just over $5,000 and while that might seem like a lot of money, it's really not compared to a drift boat and considering the features it provides and the new water it opens up to you.

 What I don’t like: One thing you give up with a raft is storage - and the Drifter is no exception.
 I've remedied some of this by adding a Rod Dog rod holder that attaches to my frame and holds two rods, some cup holders, a seat saddle bag, and a dry bag.
 Still, gear management is a little more tricky than in a drift boat.